 Our hundreds of miles of bike-friendly roads include the 55-mile, car-free The Loop as well as dozens of paths that range from family-friendly to trails that should deliver some kind merit badge.

 In fact, Tucson has been ranked by Bicycling magazine as one of the top cycling cities in the U.S. Tucson ranks 7th within Betterdoctor.com's Bicycle Index: Most Bike-Friendly Cities.
 And with our mild climate and mostly sunny skies, almost every day is perfect for a ride any time of year.

 Check out our road cycling and mountain biking pages for more info on Tucson cycling, or get in touch with some of our local cycling clubs' websites (see "Helpful Links" at right to learn more about biking in Tucson.

-Get information on Tucson cycling events presented by the Perimeter Bicycling Association, which puts on our famous The University of Arizona Medical Center Special Olympics El Tour de Tucson presented by Casino Del Sol bike race event each November.
+Get information on Tucson cycling events presented by the Perimeter Bicycling Association, which puts on our famous El Tour de Tucson presented by Casino Del Sol Resort.

 Patrick Dempsey Cycles in Tucson